-- Project tasks (these being short, achievable and measurable activities) with, where relevant, the party responsible for delivering the task and dependency relationships between tasks; and - At least two (typically between 2-4) progression milestones (to include the project end goal), these being major specifically-timed decision points when a judgment will be made on whether or not to progress the project based on the achievement/non-attainment of specific measurable targets.
+- Project tasks (these being short, achievable and measurable activities) with, where relevant, the party responsible for delivering the task and dependency relationships between tasks; and - The progression milestones (including the project end goal), as detailed above.
+These should reflect the major specifically-timed decision points when a judgment will be made on whether or not to progress the project based on the achievement/non-attainment of specific measurable targets.

 Once completed, the Gantt chart should be saved as a pdf file and submitted via the Je-S system under the document type "Gantt Chart".
+Please ensure the file is readable and displayed correctly across one A4 page before uploading.